 Against this background, GIZ together with SLOCAT and LEDS GP held a regional peer-to-peer exchange on “Using green recovery for fast-tracking NDC implementation in the transport sector in Asia”.
 More than a dozen officials from environmental and transport agencies from India, Thailand, Sri Lanka, Vietnam, Laos, Indonesia and the Philippines discussed with experts and how the transport sector is currently affected by the crisis and how economic recovery programmes can be designed to enhance NDC implementation in the transport sector.
-The presentation materials can be found here.
+In particular, Mr. Amegh Gopinath from the Integrated and Sustainable Urban Transport Systems for Smart Cities in India (SMART-SUT) project gave an interesting input on the Impact of COVID-19 on Indian Cities and Mobility as well as on the Global Impact of COVID-19 on Cities and Mobility.
+Other presentation materials can be found here.

 GIZ’s Programme Director for transport and climate change, Daniel Bongardt, presented the €130 billion German stimulus plan as a good practice example.
 He emphasised that Germany’s plan corresponds well with GIZ’s Six Action Recommendations for policymakers on how to align the transport sector with the Paris Agreement and the Sustainable Development Goals: